shellspec/shellspec/README.md

 ### Parallel execution

 You can use parallel execution for fast test with `--jobs` option.
+Parallel jobs are executed per the specfile.
+So it is necessary to separete the specfile for effective parallel execution.

 ### Random execution